Anti-social behaviour

 What we can do

 We take all complaints very seriously and aim to respond within 1 working day.
 We will investigate all reports thoroughly and treat them in confidence, and discuss with you the action you would like us to take.
-You should contact the police if the harassment amounts to a criminal offence, by phoning 999 in an emergency or 101 in a non-emergency.
+If the harassment amounts to a criminal offence, call 999 in an emergency or 101 in a non-emergency.

-In dealing with your case we will offer you the facility to be seen by a member of staff of the same sex if necessary and will always carry out interviews in places where you feel safe and comfortable.
+In dealing with your case, we will offer you the option to be seen by a member of staff of the same sex if necessary and will always carry out interviews in places where you feel safe and comfortable.

 Report harassment